suribes/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: We use the local constraint of two squares for further pruning the solution tree.
+If there are two values (in unassigned squares) that are only allowed in two different squares in the same unit, we can safely remove those values from the other unassigned squares in the same unit.
+We can then add the naked twins constraint to the Reduce Puzzle algorithm:
+Elimination -> Only choice -> Naked Twins.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: It is solved by adding the diagonal units to the global unit list.
+This is going to further constraint the values allowed in the unassigned squares: row_units + column_units + square_units + diagonal_units

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame